nicofirst1/MotionBot/README.md

 - [X] Save faces into corresponding dirs
 - [X] Train model for every face
 - [X] Classify person
+- [ ] Find a goddamn way to get the classification confidence
 - [ ] Save model
 - [ ] Load/update model with new faces
 - [ ] Get face confidence to auto classify images